rehierl/metalsmith-doctoc/readme.md

 structure worth mentioning.
 They merely hold a "flat" sequence of HTML tags;
 i.e. they usually don't contain any &lt;div&gt; tags.

-So what this default plugin does is to use regular expressions to search for headings (&lt;h1&gt; to &lt;h6&gt;) and assign id values to them if needed; i.e. this default plugin won't add any anchors (&lt;a&gt;) to your content files.
+This default plugin uses regular expressions to search for headings (&lt;h1&gt;
+to &lt;h6&gt;) tags and assigns id values to them if needed; i.e. this default plugin won't add any anchors (&lt;a&gt;) to your content files.
 It will then return a list of headings to 'metalsmith-doctoc' for further processing.

 ## List of LPs